Don Bosco Technical Institute of Makati: Elementary Department

+The Elementary Department is a primary and intermediate school that provides a holistic curriculum based on the K–12 curriculum, modified to align with the Salesian Educational System.
+The curriculum integrates cognitive, spiritual, physical, technical, and social formation aimed at preparing students for secondary education.

-The Elementary Department advocates information literacy as its approach to the basic curriculum required by the Department of Education.
+The department advocates information literacy as its approach to the basic curriculum required by the Department of Education.
 The Elementary Department emerged to have the best educational management information system in the Division of Pasay Schools.
 Computer aided design was integrated in drafting the technical curriculum through the assistance of the Advance Technology Solutions Technologies of Singapore.
 Equipment and facilities for the Electronic Data Processing were installed for the networking of all records in the Accounting, Registrar, Testing and Personnel Offices.